Documentation – Current v24.2

 Adobe DNG files are a special type of raw file, intended to be a standard used in multiple cameras.
 They are particularly valuable for measuring image sensor dynamic range.

-We mention them here because Imatest has two methods of reading them, selectable in the Options II window.
+We mention them here because Imatest has several methods of reading them, selectable in the Options II window.

 For more detail on the different methods, see Raw files – DNG.